AminSajedian/Content-Collector/README.md

 - [ ] **Support Multiple Languages**: Add localization support for different languages.
 - [ ] **update folder icon button**: Add border around the folder icon and so on to make it clear that this is a button.
 - [ ] **Resolve Failed to display folder contents bug**: for some folders it shows this error: "Failed to display folder contents" for example for this folder: "Documents"
+- [ ] **copying or pasting text feature**: enable the right click feature to let the user copy or paste a text